MohamedSerhan/SimpleWeatherApp/README.md

 - [x] Create a polished README file
 - [x] Simple UI
 - [x] OpenWeatherMap web service integration
-- [ ] Add a refresh button that refreshes the weather data
+- [x] Add a refresh button that refreshes the weather data
-- [ ] Scroll side to side to see different days of weather
+- [x] Scroll side to side to see different days of weather
 - [ ] Extra features to allow user more options in choosing city
+- [ ] Switch between Celsius and Fahrenheit
-- [ ] UI improvements
+- [x] UI improvements

 ## Created by ##
 <b>Mohamed Serhan</b>